-Lost my internet connection after windows 10 1809 upgrade, getting an error message “Ethernet doesn’t have a valid IP configuration“.
+Lost internet connection after the windows 10 20H2 upgrade? or getting an error message “Ethernet doesn’t have a valid IP configuration”.
 It means your NIC (network interface card) Ethernet controller is unable to get a valid IP Address from the DHCP server.
 And most probably Driver incompatibility between the network adapter and Windows PC cause this problem.
 A number of users report Every time I start my pc It starts out with no internet access.
-The network icon on Windows Systray display “Unidentified Network” and while run the Network diagnose results “Ethernet doesn’t have a valid IP configuration”.
-If you are also struggling from this problem here effective solutions to fix ethernet doesn’t have a valid ip address windows 10, 8.1 and 7.
+The network icon on Windows Systray displays “Unidentified Network” and while running the Network diagnosis results “Ethernet doesn’t have a valid IP configuration”.
+If you are also struggling with this problem here effective solutions to fix ethernet doesn’t have a valid IP address windows 10, 8.1 and 7.

 Fix no valid IP configuration windows 10

 - First of all Restart, all network devices, (router, switch, modem) include your PC.
 This will fix the problem if any temporary glitch causing the problem.

 - Temporarily disable Antivirus software and VPN connection (If configured)